Franz Fischnaller: Lautriv Chromagnon Medusa

 He became known in the digital art field in 1995 when he created with the collaboration of the National Museum of Science and Technology Leonardo da Vinci, Milan the Lautriv Chromagnon Medusa, one of his first augmented reality interactive installations.

 Multi mega book in the CAVE

-After 1995, to pursue his research, he worked in Germany, Austria and USA with museum labs and institutions amongst which: Medienmuseum ZKM | Zentrum für Kunst and Design, Karlsruhe, Germany, Electronic Visualization Laboratory, School of Art & Design at the University of Illinois at Chicago and AEC Electronic, the Museum of the Future, Linz, Austria.
+After 1995, to pursue his research, he worked in Germany, Austria, and USA with museum labs and institutions amongst which: Medienmuseum ZKM | Zentrum für Kunst und Design, Karlsruhe, Germany, Electronic Visualization Laboratory, School of Art & Design at the University of Illinois at Chicago and AEC Electronic, the Museum of the Future, Linz, Austria.
 As an outcome of this research, he created a full immersive stereo virtual reality application entitled the Multi mega book in the CAVE, a virtual reality application permanently exhibited in the CAVE, a multi-person, room-sized, high-resolution 3D video and audio environment invented in the Electronic Visualization Laboratory at the University of Illinois at Chicago.